-Dorm residents compete to reduce their energy and water usage.
+Dorm residents compete to reduce their energy and water usage in events such as UR Unplugged and Sustain-a-bowl.

 Energy mountain is a diagram that lists activities that a person can do in the office and around the UR, and for each activity it states a dollar amount in energy savings.
 As you climb the mountain of activities, the activity takes more effort but the energy savings is greater.

-Replace T-12 lights and magnetic ballasts with T-8 lights or HID lights and electronic ballasts which saves energy.
+T-12 lights and magnetic ballasts were replaced with T-8 lights, HID lights and electronic ballasts, or LED lighting which are more efficient and save energy.

 Sensors turn the lights on when they sense someone coming into a room or area, and then turn the lights off some time after sensing the room is empty.